Thank you for your interest in publishing with Ember: A Journal of Luminous Things. Spring 2023 submissions will open March 1 – May 1.

 We do not accept previously published pieces.
 We consider writing published on blogs, social media, and/ or other literary magazines as previously published.
 If your writing is available or purchasable online, we will withdraw the submission.
 This is to ensure we use our readers’ time and author payments fairly.

 We accept around 3% of all submissions received.

 Ember is a journal of poetry, fiction, and creative nonfiction for all age groups; however, submissions for and by readers aged 10 to 18 are strongly encouraged.
 Please ensure you correctly state your age on the submission form so we can keep an accurate track of the submissions by young writers.

 How to Submit

 Submissions are managed through our Submission Manager, powered by Submittable .
 If you submit by e-mail, we will direct you to use our Submission Manager instead.
-A link to the submission manager can be found at the bottom of this page, after you have read through the submission guidelines.

 - Most forms are considered, both metered and unmetered, traditional and experimental.
 Poems from 3 to 100 lines have the best chance of acceptance.
 You may submit up to three poems at a time, but a separate submission form must be completed for each poem.

 - Short Stories up to 12,000 words will be considered.
 You must include the word count in your file.
 However, more important than word count is the quality of your work: we are looking for excellent, polished writing that pulls us into an engaging story.
 Please be aware that we do not publish chapters of larger pieces or picture books.

 - The ideal length for Flash Fiction submissions is about 500 to 750 words, but pieces up to 1500 words may be submitted in this category.
 Remember that Flash Fiction is not the same as “vignette;” even very short works should still present an interesting and compelling story.